digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ## Definition
 # Data Object

-A data object  is any entity represented as a sequence of binary digits (bits or bitstreams), whose meaningful interpretation depends on a combination of decoding processes and contextual factors.
+A **data object** is anything encoded by a sequence of binary digits (bits or bitstreams), whose meaningful interpretation depends on a combination of decoding processes and contextual factors.

+Examples: a computer file, a software application, a hard disk, a floppy disk, a thumb drive, a flip phone

 <!-- presenter notes